pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 +++
-title = "Rust to reference inference"
+title = "Rust to borrow inference"
 ## remember to change date on publishing
 date = 2026-02-01 19:55:00 # draft date
 updated = 2026-02-01 19:55:00